 In fact, blue Brit Shorthairs were so popular in the United States that they were the only color recognized by cat associations for many years.
-This color, called the British Blue, almost disappeared after World War II.
+Even with their popularity, this color, called the British Blue, almost disappeared after World War II.

 Dedicated cat fanciers bred the remaining British Blues to Blue Persians to increase the gene pool and save this beautiful cat.

 This breed is certainly on the large side, weighing in at a hefty nine to eighteen pounds.
 These cats have a short tail that is on the broad side, a round head with wide cheeks, and a thick, short coat.